AMWA-TV/nmos-parameter-registers/README.md

-# AMWA NMOS Parameters Register
+# AMWA NMOS Parameter Registers

 The [AMWA Networked Media Open Specifications](https://github.com/AMWA-TV/nmos) are intended to support extensibility, using constants for parameter values that identify additional operational constraints or capabilities.
 In order to promote interoperability, the parameter registers in this repository contain entries for constants used, for example, with the [AMWA IS-04 NMOS Discovery and Registration Specification](https://github.com/AMWA-TV/nmos-discovery-registration) and the [AMWA IS-05 NMOS Device Connection Management Specification](https://github.com/AMWA-TV/nmos-device-connection-management).
 These specifications do not require values to be included in this repository but doing so allows common definitions to be shared and deployed more easily.

 Parameter values recorded herein may be applicable to one or more of the AMWA NMOS specifications, and to one or more versions of each specification.
-The Parameters Register as a whole is not versioned, and is expected to be updated as needed to promote interoperability.
+The Parameter Registers are not themselves versioned, and are expected to be updated as needed to promote interoperability.

 ## Parameter Registers